bytehq/byte.js/README.md

-# bff-html
+# byte.js

-Byte rendering implemented in HTML, CSS, and a bit of Canvas.
+Byte rendering implemented in Javascript, HTML, CSS, and a bit of Canvas.

 ![](http://i.imgur.com/cHhpGWj.gif)